What is an SEO manager?

 This career guide section highlights the various career types and areas of specialization for SEO managers.
 Below, we explore the unique attributes and responsibilities of each job specialty.

-On-site SEO managers generally focus on optimizing web content and design for search engine crawlability and user experience.
-They perform detailed site audits, create and implement SEO strategies, and work with other departments to ensure consistency in the website’s SEO practices.
-These professionals need a good grasp of web design and a solid understanding of SEO best practices related to content and site architecture.
+An in-house SEO managers will be responsible for overseeing virtually all aspects of a website’s (or websites’) SEO.
+This will include site audits, creating and implementing SEO strategies, perfecting on-page elements, and working to build Google E-E-A-R and off-page branding.
+These pros need a good grasp of web design and a solid understanding of SEO best practices related to content and site architecture.

 Local SEO manager

 A local SEO manager can be a key player for businesses with a physical location or those that serve a specific geographic area.
-The role involves optimizing page elements, developing location-specific web content, and managing online business listings and customer reviews.
-Knowledge of local search ranking factors, map listing optimization, and geo-targeted keywords is essential.
+The job involves optimizing page elements and managing online business listings and customer reviews.
+Knowledge of local search ranking factors, map listing optimization, and Google Business Profile is essential.

 Technical SEO manager